 Crazy Cool Loaders Part Two

 This little project is a continuation of this one: Crazy Cool Loaders Part One.
-As mentioned in that post, loaders mean we are waiting and waiting is not fun.
+As mentioned in that post, loaders mean we are waiting... and waiting is not fun.
 These loaders hopefully make us forget about the wait and, perhaps, even enjoy it a bit.
-MORE q
+See the Pen CSS Loaders 2 by Mike (@DarkMG73) on… MORE q

 Coding Mini Projects

 Here is a sampling of some of my little web projects.
 Most are for study or experimentation and some are just pure fun.
-For more web dev info, check out my blog or the Web Dev page.
-Or, check out my CodePen showcase, GitHub or dev.to profile.
-MORE q
+These are all original; none are from tutorials, lessons, etc. For more web dev info, check out my blog or the Web Dev page.
+Or, check out my CodePen showcase, GitHub or… MORE q

 WordPress Theme Dev Quick Reference